 is a nonionic, low foaming powder cleaner for use in labware washers, parts washers, power-spray systems, manual and ultrasonic cleaning.
-Corrosion inhibited formula recommended for glassware, metals, plastic, ceramic, porcelain, rubber and fiberglass.
+Corrosion inhibited, residue-free formula recommended for glassware, metals, plastic, ceramic, porcelain, rubber and fiberglass.
 Free rinsing for reliable results and no interfering residues.
 USDA authorized.
 Dilute 1:200. pH 12.

 Used to clean: Healthcare instruments, laboratory ware, sampling apparatus, plate glass, pharmaceutical apparatus, cosmetics manufacturing equipment, restaurant equipment, wine glasses, counters, floors, sidewalks and driveways, metal castings, forgings and stampings, industrial parts, tanks and reactors.
 Authorized by USDA for use in federally inspected meat and poultry plants.
 Passes inhibitory residue test for water analysis.
 FDA certified.